 Redfin Hidden Fees

-Although there is no hidden fee with Redfin, numerous additional fees, such as state-specific minimum fees, and misleading 1% commission are not disclosed upfront.
+Although there is no hidden fee with Redfin, numerous additional fees, such as state-specific minimum fees and misleading 1% commissions are not disclosed upfront.

 - Title Forward: Redfin’s title and settlement company